9876691/development_environments/adrs/0004-pulumi-infratructure-as-code.md

 ## Context

-Best practice for deploying micro service applications is to use infratstructure as code tooling.
-The aim is deploy the entire stack all from source code.
+Best practice for deploying micro service applications is to use infrastructure as code tooling.
+The aim is to have a single source of truth in the source code for all the infrastructure.

 ### Criteria

 * Should work with our chosen cloud provider.
-(Digital Ocean)
 * Easy to learn and use.
 * For loops, functions and type safety where possible.
 * Should handle secrets